AnnaPeng/DV_FinalProject/00 Doc/DV_FinalProject.knit.md

 ##5.
 Add a KPI -- MPG/Co2g/kg.
 The higher the ratio, the more efficient and environmental-friendly
 ![](b.png)
-Manual Transmission cars tend to be more fuel efficient and environmental-freindly
+###Conclusion: Manual Transmission cars tend to be more fuel efficient and environmental-freindly